10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Travel Nursing Agencies Make Attempts

-Our experience indicates that agencies are intent on abiding by these laws.
+Our experience indicates that most reputable agencies are intent on abiding by these laws.
 However, there are some bad actors in the market.
 More importantly, there are several different possibilities that could be resulting in travelers getting unwanted calls which are nonetheless legal.

-1: Get the Burner App
+1: Travel Nurses should use the Burner App

 First, you should get the Burner App.
 This app lets you obtain temporary phone numbers that work through the app for both text and voice communication.